 - Parent Central Services: (Ages 0-18 years) Offers registration, enrollment, childcare waitlist management/placement offers, records transfer, parent education classes, and babysitter training and referral services for Families.
-Includes CYS Parent Advisory Board, non-traditional outreach services, and Parents on Site volunteer program.
-Provides program information, sends eNews publications and messages and contributes to web sites of interest to parents. - Kids On Site (KOS)/Short Term Alternative Child Care: (Ages 6 weeks-12 years) Offers short term hourly child care for Families using/attending Command Sponsored events, e.g., Strong Bonds, Family Readiness Groups, Memorial Services, Yellow Ribbon Events etc. Provided by CYS employees in a variety of on and off post settings that may include Family and Morale, Welfare and Recreation facilities, Chapels, Armed Forces Recreation Centers, Hotels, Schools, Armories, etc. Parents remain on site or are immediately available in an adjacent facility. - Kids on Site support must be requested a minimum of 30 days in advance, the earlier the better.
-Ability to support is dependent on CYS Staff availability and a minimum attendance requirement may be set. - Kids At Home: (Ages 11-15 years) Offers non-traditional outreach services to support Families with children/youth whose primary care/educational setting is in their own home.
+Includes CYS Parent Advisory Council, non-traditional outreach services, and Parents on Site volunteer program. - Kids On Site (KOS)/Short Term Alternative Child Care: (Ages 6 weeks-12 years) Offers short term hourly childcare for Families using/attending Command Sponsored events, e.g., Strong Bonds, Family Readiness Groups, Memorial Services, Yellow Ribbon Events etc. Provided by CYS employees in a variety of on and off post settings that may include Family and Morale, Welfare and Recreation facilities, Chapels, Armed Forces Recreation Centers, Hotels, Schools, Armories, etc. When care not provided in a CYS Facility, parents must remain on site or are immediately available in an adjacent facility.

+Kids on Site support must be requested a minimum of 60 days in advance, the earlier the better.
+Ability to support is dependent on CYS Staff availability and a minimum attendance requirement may be set.
+Fees are based on the staffing requirements, not the current Hourly Care rate.

+- Kids At Home: (Ages 11-15 years) Offers non-traditional outreach services to support Families with children/youth whose primary care/educational setting is in their own home.
 Includes imAlone classes for enrolled children whose parents have determined that they can be home alone during out of school hours, and Home School Services, e.g., use of CYS tech labs, multipurpose rooms, homework centers, instructional programs for educational purposes during school hours by children/youth who are home schooled and accompanied by their parents. (when facilities are not in use) - Parents On Site/Parent Co-ops: (Ages 6 weeks-12 years) Offer support services for the operation and management of parent co-ops that exchange babysitting services, infant/toddler playgroups, short term care in unit settings by Family members in one unit or organization for similar services at a future agreed upon time with Family members in another unit or organization.
-Care is provided by parents with CYS staff assistance and operations are subject to DoD Certification. - CYSitters / Trained Babysitters: (Ages 12-18 years) Offer formal training for teens and adults who provide short term hourly child care in Families' own homes.
+Care is provided by parents with CYS staff assistance and operations are subject to DoD Certification.

+Youth Babysitter Basics Course & Youth Referral List: (Ages 12 -18 years) Offer formal training for teens who provide short term hourly childcare in Families' own homes.
 Training covers skills needed to safely and appropriately care for children and includes First Aid and CPR, program activities and the "business" of babysitting.
 Trained CYSitters receive a certificate of completion.
 With parental permission form completed, youth 13 and older may be placed on the CYS Babysitter Referral List maintained by Parent Central Services.

-Class schedule is posted on CYS Facebook page and WebTrac Event Calendar.
+Fort Leavenworth's Babysitting Class schedule is posted on the FTLVN CYS Facebook pages and WebTrac Event Calendar.